glennklockwood/limelead/content/electronics/hd44780-lcd-display.md

 ## Basic physical interface

-The HD44780 display that I bought had sixteen interface pins; five provided power, ground, and contrast control, and eleven were used to program the device:
+The HD44780 display that I bought and used has sixteen interface pins; five provide power, ground, and contrast control, and eleven are used to program the device:

 <div class="shortcode">
 {{< figure src="hd44780-wiring.jpg" link="hd44780-wiring.jpg" alt="HD44780 wiring example" >}}